Rick Mears: 1985–1987

-After the Sanair crash, Mears was slowed by the injuries to his right foot that affected him throughout the remainder of his career.
+After the Sanair crash, Mears was slowed down by the injuries to his right foot and that affected him throughout the remainder of his career.
 Over the next three seasons, he won only two races.
-He completed a comeback from his injuries by winning the 1985 Pocono 500.
-In 1986, he won the pole position for the Indianapolis 500, but finished 3rd.
-He also won the 1987 Pocono 500.
+Notwithstanding his injuries, he did make a comeback by winning the 1985 Pocono 500.
+In 1986, he went on to win he pole position for the Indianapolis 500, but finished third in the race.
+He also went on to win the 1987 Pocono 500.